\"Writing.Com

 “Gee, Dad, you’re a real roll-model.”

-We followed the trail for another mile or so down toward the lake, and then I spotted a clearing and pulled in under a large pine tree and stopped.
+We followed the trail for another mile or so down toward the lake, and then I spotted a clearing pulled in under a large pine tree and stopped.

 I unloaded the jeep as Charlie played on his hand-held Nintendo he brought with him.
 I pitched the tent, laid out the sleeping bags, and then gathered firewood for the coming night.
-Finally I dug out a pit, surrounded it with large stones, and built the fire.
+Finally, I dug out a pit, surrounded it with large stones, and built the fire.

 As I performed each task, I explained to Charlie why it was done that way, but he didn’t seem to care.
-He did show interest in the chipmunks however, so I showed him how to coax them up close with a few salted peanuts.
+He did show interest in the chipmunks, however, so I showed him how to coax them up close with a few salted peanuts.
 It wasn’t long before he had them eating out of his hand, which made him laugh.
 It was something I hadn’t heard in a while, and I thought that perhaps Dr. Grant’s idea was going to work after all.
 We were going to make it.

 By the time nightfall hit we had eaten and were sitting around a cozy campfire while I explained the finer points of fishing.